net-lisias-ksp/KSP-Forum-Preservation-Project/Docs/News/README.md

 # KSP's Forum Preservation Project :: News

 Forum is taking some heat in the last months, with eventual outages.
+Again.

 This document summarises the event chronologically:

 * 2026:
+	+ July:
+		- 13th: At aproximately 23:00 GMT, Forum gone dark.
+Again.
+			- Moderators said the IT guy is trying to contact the service provider to find out what has happened.
+The company running the forum did not cause this.
+			- Since this is an ongoing event, the issue [#19](https://github.com/net-lisias-ksp/KSP-Forum-Preservation-Project/issues/19) is being used to track it down.
 	+ March
 		- 19th: [Temporally Unavailable](./2026/03/19_Forum-temporarily-unavailable.md)
 * 2025: